DIY Preparation and Installation

 Recommended tools and products required

-- Timber and pegs for base perimeter
+- Timber, composite batten, or concrete for base perimeter

 - Delphin or Stanley knife with spare blades

 - Power brush or stiff brush to raise the pile once the grass is installed

 - Turf cutter or shovel to remove existing natural turf

 - Rake to spread and level aggregate